Sarah Groves had multiple stab wounds, inquest told

 A full forensic pathology report is still awaited but Judge Robey agreed to release Miss Groves' body to her family.

-Four of Miss Groves' relatives, including her father, Victor Groves, attended court.'No-go area'
+Four of Miss Groves' relatives, including her father, Victor Groves, attended court.

 The inquest was told she had travelled alone to India on 15 November without any fixed itinerary.